General principles

 It is important to note past roles, that the character and skills required to fill them are relevant to the role.
 Of course, there is a preference for experience in the professional field of the job, but in cases where you do not have such experience, it is worth listing positions that included aspects relevant to the job requirements.

-For example, if you are competing for a venture management position, any managerial position you have held in the past, even if it is not exactly in the same area of practice (for example, sales unit management, SHIL call center management, military command, etc.) may be relevant.
-In presenting the role, it is advisable to emphasize the managerial aspect, and also to indicate the issues that were in your management and the skills required of you.
+For example, if you are competing for a project management position, any management position you have held in the past, even if not in exactly the same field of activity (for example, sales unit management, call center management, military command, etc.) may be relevant.
+When presenting the position, it is advisable to highlight the managerial aspect, and also indicate the issues you managed and the skills that were required of you.

 The language of the resume